jeffdanz/techmgmt/management.md

 - There’s no free tuition in the school of experience.
 - Measure twice, cut once.
 - There is always somebody out there bigger, faster, smarter, and tougher than you.
+- Absorb what is useful; Disregard that which is useless
+- Your brain is constantly being rewired
+- Your life is the sum of the narratives you tell yourself
+- This too shall pass
+- Life is about making choices
+- There is a “law” of compounding: Follow it
+- A consistent process produces success
+- Do today what others won’t do so that tomorrow you can do what others cannot.
+- Rise to the work of man